-I have picked some of the more common questions I have been asked about beef broth for migraines.
+I've picked some of the more common questions I've been asked about beef broth for migraine relief.

-I hope these beef bone broth tips for migraineurs clear up some of the basic questions.
+I hope this beef bone broth tips for migraineurs FAQ clears up some of your basic questions.

 What kind of vinegar you ask – apple cider vinegar, or plain white but stay away from the malted ones.